arogozine/LinqToTypeScript/README.md

 **A**
 With the right transpiler, polyfills, and bundler.
 Its not recommended due to the size and most likely performance.
-This package comes with a Common JS bundle in `bundles/index.cjs.min.js`.

 **Q**
 How does this compare to other LINQ libraries?